infocareworkshop/serviceorderhub-docs/Service order api.rst

 ``orderData.partnerSpecific.<urlSlug>`` and
 ``orderData.providerSpecific.<urlSlug>`` objects.

-Service partners can view only partnerSpecific data with their urlSlug.
+Service partners can view only partnerSpecific data they own.

-Service providers can view all data.
+Service providers can view all data from all service partners whose cases they "own".

 Output
 ~~~~~~